StRobertCHSCS/final-project-forest-joey/README.md

 To climb as high as you can by jumping on the platforms without missing any of them.
 ## Gameplay Instructions
-Use the keys D, W, A, and S to move right, up, left and down respectively.
-Press D and W to jump up and to the right and keys W and A to jump to the left and up
+Use the keys 'D' and 'A' to move right and left respectively.
 ## Scoring
 The number of pixels climbed will be shown on the screen
 ## Screen Mockup